zoff-kollektiv/cifar/data/people/29-mohamed-ben-moncef-trabelsi.md

 ---
 Former managing director, Mohamed Ben Moncef Trabelsi is a nephew of Laila Trabelsi, the wife of Zine El Abidine Ben Ali.
 Son of Yamina SOUIEI, born in Libya on 7 January 1980.
-Moncef is married to Inès LEJRI, residing at Résidence de l'Étoile du Nord, Cité El Khadra.
+Moncef is married to Inès LEJRI, allegedly residing in El Khadra, Tunisia.